mikakatua/devops-challenge/1_infrastructure/README.md

 ```
 terraform init
 ```
-Run this command to create the resouces
+Run this command to create the resources
 ```
 terraform apply
 ```